deobald/deobald.ca/src/content/essays/2023-07-13-third-wave-commercial-open-source.md

 This diagram places a few sample projects on a plane, but you can probably guess which quadrant I'm placing my bets on: commercial delivery and centralized control.
-It's hard to build a company out of a rag-tag group of developers, scattered throughout the globe, who only know each other from the types of jokes they tell on IRC or Discord.
+It's hard to build a company out of a rag-tag group of developers, scattered throughout the globe, who only know each other from the types of jokes they tell on IRC.
 It's also hard to build software without money.
 Even the examples in the "Altruistic" category were financed, somehow.
 Perens, Stallman, and Hickey all made money from consulting gigs.